US STOCKS-Wall St falls further, bearish signals mount

 at $59.69, after the insurer lowered its 2013 revenue outlook.

-the first quarter, up from the 1.5 percent estimate at the start
+in the first quarter, up from the 1.5 percent estimate at the

 analysts' expectations, but only 43.9 percent have beaten